Size reconstructibility of graphs

 It is natural to ask whether it is possible for two non-isomorphic graphs to have the same deck.
 Kelly and Ulam \cite{K42,K57,U60} proposed the following \textit{Reconstruction Conjecture}. \begin{conjecture} For $n>2$, two graphs $G$ and $H$ of order $n$ are isomorphic if and only if $\mathcal{D}(G)=\mathcal{D}(H)$. \end{conjecture}

-The Reconstruction Conjecture is still open, although it is known to be true for certain classes of graphs (for example trees \cite{K57}).
+The Reconstruction Conjecture remains open, although it is known to be true for a few classes of graphs (for example, trees \cite{K57}).
 Moreover, almost every graph can be reconstructed \cite{B90,M76,M88}.
 For more background, see \cite{AFLM10, B91, BH77, LS16, N78}.

-A potentially easier problem is to determine which parameters of a graph can be calculated from its deck.
+A more general problem is to determine which parameters of a graph can be calculated from its deck.
 Such parameters are said to be \textit{reconstructible}.
-Given a full deck of cards, it is easy to reconstruct the number of edges $m$: summing over the edges present in all of the cards gives $m(n-2)$ where $n$ is the number of vertices.
-It is also well-known that connectedness and the degree sequence are reconstructible.
+Given a full deck of cards, it is easy to reconstruct the number of edges $m$: summing over the edges present in all of the cards gives $m(n-2)$, where $n$ is the number of vertices.
+It is also well known that connectedness and the degree sequence are reconstructible.